daylinmorgan/clonmapper/md/materials.md

 1. Electrocompetent *E. coli* suitable for unstable DNA (restriction minus, endonuclease deficient, and recombination deficient)
-1. Cells of interest [^1]
+1. Cells of interest [^cells]

-[^1]:  Make sure cells are transducible with lentivirus.
+[^cells]:  Make sure cells are transducible with lentivirus.
 Timing of lentiviral exposure and detectable expression of transgene will vary across cell types.

 Plasmids